xinyad/jekyll-web.io/pages/mydoc/mydoc_glossary.md

 </div>

 <div class="float-child2">
-  <b>ANNUAL AVERAGE DAILY TRAFFIC</b> – The total volume of traffic passing a point or segment of a highway facility in both directions for one year divided by the number of days in the year.
-(HCM)
+  <p><b>ANNUAL AVERAGE DAILY TRAFFIC</b> – The total volume of traffic passing a point or segment of a highway facility in both directions for one year divided by the number of days in the year.
+(HCM)</p>
 </div>

 <div class="float-child1">